-Sure, it may emphasise the worst things people think about us gamers, but external opinions of the uninitiated don’t change how great this game and letting you channel your frustration.
+Sure, it may emphasize the worst things people think about us gamers, but external opinions of the uninitiated don’t change how great this game is and let you channel your frustration.

 Borderlands also offers something just as effective at improving the mood as any amount of spectacular shooting: a sense of humour.
 It’s often crude, and usually quite silly, but there’s a good chance you’re going to at least chuckle every once in a while.
 Each of the game’s four playable characters is slightly ridiculous in some way, and has plenty of B-movie voice lines.

 Devil May Cry 5 has a very satisfying balance of a “git gud” difficulty, very high skill ceiling, and the sheer joy of using a sword to juggle demons in the air like a bleeding, screaming hacky sack.